portlandcodeschool/jsi/_posts/00-01-03-modules.md

 ./weather
 {% endhighlight %}

 So what's all that?
 We made an _executable_ file without a JavaScript extension.
 We added a [_shebang_][shebang] at the top of the file.
-The shebang indicates to the system that how to run the program.
+The shebang indicates to the system what interpreter to use to run the program.
 We're telling it to use `node`.
-Finally, we can now run our app via `./weather`.
+Finally, we can now run our program via `./weather`.
 We can't simply run `weather` because the computer doesn't usually search the current working directory for programs to execute, so we instruct it to run by specifying a relative path.

 <aside>
-**Shebang**
+<h4>Shebang</h4>

 The shebang is actually ignored by the Node interpreter when it's run.
 So you can also run `node weather` and it will work.
 The `#!` is the actual shebang.
 The remaining part is the program to run instead of executing the file directly.
 In this case, we're using the `env` command to look up the `node` that the user prefers.
 To really understand how this all works, you could consider doing the advanced project below, reimplementing `which`.
 </aside>

 Here's how we could handle arguments: